oasis-tcs/xliff-omos-om/README.md

 <div>
 <h3>Description</h3>

-<p>The purpose of this repository is to support development of a JSON serialization of the XLIFF Abstract Object Model, as managed by members of the OASIS XLIFF OMOS TC.</p>
+<p>The purpose of this repository is to support development on an Object Model for XLIFF Versions 2.0 and higher, under management of the OASIS XLIFF OMOS TC.</p>
 </div>

 <div>